Melbourne Slip and Fall Lawyers

 - provide proper lighting

-- making sure walkways are clear of debris
+- make sure walkways are clear of debris

-- ensuring stairs are clean and are slip-resistant
+- ensure stairs are clean and are slip-resistant

-- making sure handrails are secure and available
+- make sure handrails are secure and available

-- making sure elevators are in proper working order
+- make sure elevators are in proper working order

 Under Florida law, there are several points that must be proven for a slip and fall lawsuit to be considered valid.
 These points include: